Hi, I'm Juliette.

 I'm an award-winning investigative journalist based in Philadelphia.

-My work focuses on exposing systemic equity issues and interrogating the ways longstanding policies can cause harm.
-My writing has been featured in major publications throughout the U.S., including USA Today, The Associated Press and The Center for Public Integrity.
+My work focuses on exposing systemic equity issues, interrogating how longstanding policies can cause harm and holding local governments accountable.
+My writing has been featured in major publications throughout the U.S., including USA Today, The Associated Press, The Appeal and The Center for Public Integrity.

 Before that, I covered housing insecurity and homelessness for The Arizona Republic in Phoenix, the fifth-largest city in the U.S.

-Before launching my journalism career, I spent a year teaching English in Taichung, Taiwan as a Fulbright grantee.
+I also spent a year teaching English in Taichung, Taiwan as a Fulbright grantee.

 I enjoy wrangling data in R (GitHub here), scouring public records and reaching new audiences on TV, the radio and, of course, TikTok.